charlievieth/learn2code/README.md

 Why not Python:
 1. Will explain this later since it can be a distraction and won't be helpful at this moment.
-Python3 is a good language, but there are many programming languages and programming paradigms, and one thing you'll learn is that programmers have strong opinions about them (for better or worse).
+Python is a good language, but there are many programming languages and programming paradigms, and one thing you'll learn is that programmers have strong opinions about them (for better or worse).